pbsf/helltriangle/README.md

 (directed acyclic graph).
 Therefore, this can be solved in linear time, visiting each node (element in the triangle) once.

-The solution is done in linear time, and it uses extra linear space (n).
+The solution uses logarithmic space.
-If it was specified that changing the original triangle wasn't an issue, then I wouldn't need extra space at all, but that wasn't the case.
+If it was specified that changing the original triangle wasn't an issue, then we wouldn't need extra space at all, but that wasn't the case.
+Therefore, it is needed to keep track of 2 "rows" of the triangle, and in the worst case scenario the size of the row will be the size of the last row, which is equal to the height of the triangle, therefore the solution uses logarithmic space.
-The solution could be improved to use less space - the amount of elements in the bottom of the triangle times two, which is still linear, but with a smaller coefficient.
-I may improve that in the future if I have time to.

 Tested using Python 2.7.